 James Stadler III

-Dr. Stadler is a board-eligible pediatric neurosurgeon who specializes in the care of children and adults with congenital and complex spinal disorders.
+Dr. Stadler is a board-certified pediatric neurosurgeon who specializes in the care of children and adults with congenital and complex spinal disorders.
 He treats a broad range of neurosurgical disorders, and he primarily operates at American Family Children’s Hospital.
 Dr. Stadler employs the newest technologies and techniques in the care of his patients, with particular interest in offering the least invasive options to provide safe and successful surgeries with faster recovery.

 Academic and Research Interests

 Spinal biomechanics of the growing spine

 Minimally invasive spine surgery

 |Board Certification:||American Board of Neurological Surgery – Board Certified

 American Board of Pediatric Neurological Surgery – Board Certified

 |Medical School:||Northwestern University|